Kulowetsamo/GPA-Calculator-for-TAU/README.md

 | 1 MT · Quizzes · 1 Final | One midterm (30%) + quizzes (30%) + final (40%) |
 | Physics II | Two midterms (60%) + final (40%) + lab (10%) |

-**Custom templates** can be created from the current Calc state with **Save Template**, renamed with the pencil icon, and deleted with the bin icon.
+**Custom templates** can be saved from the current Calc state with **Save Template**, renamed with the pencil icon, and deleted with the bin icon.
+An **Update** button in the active-template bar overwrites the loaded template with the current weights.

 **Adding a built-in template** (for developers): append an object to `_RAW_BUILTINS` in `gr_storage.js`.
 The full schema with all supported fields is documented at the top of that file.

-**Export / Import** buttons appear at the bottom of the template list.
-Export downloads all saved (non-built-in) templates as a `.json` file.
+**Export / Import** — Export downloads all saved (non-built-in) templates as a `.json` file.
 Import accepts a file or pasted JSON, shows a preview of what will be added and what will be skipped (same-name duplicates are never overwritten), then writes the new templates on confirm.
-On Android WebView where file downloads are blocked, export falls back to copying the JSON to the clipboard automatically.
+On Android WebView where file downloads are blocked, export falls back to the clipboard automatically.

 #### Scale tab